FluidNumerics/SELF/docs/GettingStarted/install.md

 ### Test run the Docker container

-Running SELF often requires a JSON file and a mesh file; together, these are often referred to as the "input deck".
+Running SELF requires a JSON file and often requires mesh file; together, these are often referred to as the "input deck".
 Models that work in 1-D (e.g. viscous Burger's equation) do not require a mesh file.
 You can provide the input deck to a SELF container through a [bind mount](https://docs.docker.com/storage/bind-mounts/) that maps a directory from your host system that contains the input deck to a path inside the container.

 The SELF repository comes with an `examples/` subdirectory which contains example input decks for various configurations of the available solvers.
 The subdirectories under `examples/` are